microsoft/FluidFramework/packages/runtime/datastore-runtime-definitions/README.md

 # @fluidframework/datastore-runtime-definitions

-Interface `IComponentRuntime` specifies the component developer API.
+Interface `IDatastoreRuntime` specifies the data store developer API.

-## Capabilities exposed on `IComponentRuntime`
+## Capabilities exposed on `IDatastoreRuntime`

 _TODO: The full set of functionality is under review_